 Public transport in Portugal

-However, at the national level, public transportation in Portugal isn't as extensive as expats would find in other European countries.
-The railway network in Portugal is limited, which leaves just one option for those without a private vehicle: intercity buses.
+At the national level, though, public transportation in Portugal isn't as extensive as one would find in other European countries.
+The railway network in Portugal is limited, leaving intercity buses as the only option for those without a private vehicle.

 Suburban rail services cover the areas surrounding Lisbon and Porto reasonably well but are limited elsewhere in the country.
 Commuters using trains in Portugal find the services to be relatively efficient and comfortable.
 As trains aren't very frequent it is best to make a reservation well in advance.

 Trains in Portugal tend to operate less frequently and are more expensive than intercity buses.
-However, rail fares are still much more reasonably priced than one would find elsewhere in Europe.
-It is possible to purchase tickets online or in person at any train station in Portugal.
+Rail fares are still much more reasonably priced than one would find elsewhere in Europe, though.
+Tickers can be bought online or in person at any train station in Portugal.